Applying this one badminton technique strengthens your relationship with stakeholders

 I can remember the squeak of my green flash shoes on the court.

-The elation when a smash had just the right angle on it.
+The joy when a smash had just the right angle on it.

 One thing I was taught very early on was the importance of getting back to centre after taking a shot.